Aclidinium bromide

-Aclidinium bromide (INN) is a long-acting, inhaled muscarinic antagonist (LAMA) approved in the United States on July 24, 2012 as a maintenance treatment for chronic obstructive pulmonary disease (COPD).
+Aclidinium bromide (INN) is a long-acting, inhaled muscarinic antagonist (LAMA) approved in the United States in July 2012 as a maintenance treatment for chronic obstructive pulmonary disease (COPD).

 Evidence shows that it can improve quality of life and prevent hospitalization in those with COPD.
 However, it does not appear to affect the risk of death or the frequency steroids are needed.
 It is unclear if it differs from the similar medication tiotropium or other commonly used medications from the class of LAMAs.

 Aclidinium is delivered via a multidose dry powder inhaler, the Genuair inhaler.
 It is on the World Health Organization's List of Essential Medicines.

 Adverse effects

 The substance is generally well tolerated.
 Common side effects (in more than 1% of patients) are sinusitis, nasopharyngitis, headache, cough, diarrhoea and nausea.
 The latter is less common under the drug than under placebo.
 Skin reactions such as rash, as well as side effects that are typical of muscarinic antagonists (fast heart rate, palpitations, and urinary retention), occur in less than 1% of patients.

 A small increase of cardiovascular risk cannot be excluded from available data.
 Patients with relevant cardiovascular diseases were excluded from studies.